Jimmy

 Possible Causes

-Dirty pre-motor and HEPA filters, Dust buildup in cyclone, Storing vacuum with full dust cup, Moisture exposure in dust container
+Dirty pre-motor and HEPA filters, Dust buildup in the cyclone, Storing the vacuum with a full dust cup, Moisture exposure in the dust container.

 How to Fix / Troubleshooting